 - Relating the meaning of the word.

-Guided writing allows the teacher to work with a group of students to encourage learning the life cycles through the task of writing.
+Guided writing allows the teacher to work with a group of students to encourage learning the life cycles through writing.
 Using a writing journal, the student will describe the individual stages of the animal’s life cycle, using the vocabulary that is relevant to the animal.
-Some students may have difficulty with guided writing assignments, but this is where the vocabulary log, the picture glossary and other supports can assist the student in developing a deeper understanding, through writing, of the life cycles.
+Some students may have difficulty with guided writing assignments, but this is where the vocabulary log, the picture glossary, and other supports can help the student develop a deeper understanding through the life cycles’ writing.

-The evolution of an animal through the stages of its life, comparing and contrasting the life cycles, can be effectively demonstrated by using Venn Diagrams.
-A student can compare two different species—for instance, a bear and a human—by creating one Venn Diagram showing the life cycle of a bear on the left side of the paper, and another Venn Diagram that describes the life cycle of a human on the paper’s right side.
-The student, using words that compare and contrast, will determine what characteristics belong in the overlapping section of the Venn Diagram.
+The evolution of an animal through the stages of its life, comparing and contrasting the life cycles, can be effectively demonstrated using Venn Diagrams.
+A student can compare two different species—for instance, a bear and a human—by creating one Venn Diagram showing the life cycle of a bear on the left side of the paper and another Venn Diagram that describes the life cycle of a human on the paper’s right side.
+Using words that compare and contrast, the student will determine what characteristics belong in the overlapping section of the Venn Diagram.

 Drawing and Labeling the Life Cycle